tomkob9999/calcu_machine/README.md

 Higher drivatives and lower anti-derivatives can be found by executing derive() and anti_derive() methods incrementally as the privious derivatives are merely treated as scalers.

-Equations get converted as follows to perform anti-derivatives.
+Typical differential equations that cause exponential growth get converted as follows to perform anti-derivatives.

 dy/dx = 2 * y -> dx/dy = 1/(2 * y)
 <br>